Intersecting diametral balls induced by a geometric graph: Introduction

-In 2019, Huemer, Pérez-Lantero, Seara, and Silveira~\cite{huemer2019matching} showed that for any \( n \) red points and any \( n \) blue points in the plane, there is a red-blue Tverberg matching (every edge of this Tverberg matching connects a red vertex with a blue one).
+In 2019, Huemer, P\'erez-Lantero, Seara, and Silveira~\cite{huemer2019matching} showed that for any set of \( n \) red points and \( n \) blue points in the plane, there is a red-blue Tverberg matching (every edge connects points of different colors).
 This result can be considered as a colorful variation of the problem.
+Moreover, they proved that the matching maximizing the sum of the squared distances between the matched points is a Tverberg red-blue matching; see also Remark~\ref{remark:function Q in Huemer paper}.

+Later, Bereg, Chac\'on-Rivera, Flores-Pe\~naloza, Huemer, and P\'erez-Lantero~\cite{bereg2019maximum} found a second proof of the monochromatic version of the result from~\cite{huemer2019matching}, that is, for any \( 2n \) points in the plane, there is a Tverberg matching.
+Also, they showed that the matching maximizing the sum of the distances between the matched points is a desired matching.

+Recently, Sober\'on and Tang~\cite{soberon2020tverberg} showed the existence of a Tverberg cycle for an \textit{odd} set of points in the plane.
+As a corollary of this theorem, they proved that for any \textit{even} set of points in the plane, there is a Hamiltonian path that is a Tverberg graph.
+Since a Hamitonian path for an even set of vertices contains a perfect matching, this corollary implies the result from~\cite{huemer2019matching}.
+Also, Sober\'on and Tang initiated the study of Tverberg graphs in higher dimensions, and in particular, they considered the problem of describing the family of Tverberg graphs for a finite set of points in \( \mathbb R^d \); see Problem~1.1 in~\cite{soberon2020tverberg}.

-Later, Bereg, Chacón-Rivera, Flores-Peñaloza, Huemer, and Pérez-Lantero~\cite{bereg2019maximum} found a second proof of the monochromatic version of this result, that is, for any \( 2n \) points in the plane, there is a Tverberg matching.
-Recently, Soberón and Tang~\cite{soberon2020tverberg} showed the existence of a Tverberg cycle for an \textit{odd} set of points in the plane.
-It seems that the mentioned authors overlooked Lemma 2 from the paper~\cite{dumitrescu2009drawing} of Dumitrescu, Pach, and T\'oth.
-This lemma easily implies the following strengthening of the result from~\cite{bereg2019maximum}: For any \( 2n \) distinct points in the plane, there exists a perfect matching \( \mathcal M \) and a point \( z \) in the plane such that either $\angle xzy \geq 2\pi/3$ or \( z \in xy \) for all \( xy\in \mathcal M\).
+In 2007, twelve years before the paper~\cite{bereg2019maximum}, Dumitrescu, Pach, and T\'oth proved a lemma that is interesting in the context of Tverberg matchings; see Lemma~2 from~\cite{dumitrescu2009drawing}.
+This lemma easily implies that for any \( 2n \) distinct points in the plane, there exist a perfect matching \( \mathcal M \) and a point \( z \) in the plane such that either \( z \in \{x,y\} \) or \( \angle xzy \geq 2\pi/3 \) for all \( xy\in \mathcal M\).
+This result can be viewed as a strengthening of the existence of a Tverberg matching for an even set of points in the plane.
+Namely, this result claims that the common point of disks induced by the edges of the matching lies relatively deep inside of each disk.
+We refer to Subsection~\ref{section:discussion-intersection-of-lenses}, where we discuss a higher-dimensional version of this problem.

 The goal of the current paper is to show a variety of methods that can be useful in proving the existence of Tverberg cycles or matchings for point sets.